Ruthless Tactics

-Ruthless Tactics aka Ninja in a Deadly Trap is an independent martial arts film directed by Kuo Chui, starring the main three Venoms (Kuo Chui, Lu Feng, Chiang Sheng) and Ti Lung.
-The Ninja theme was adopted from the popular success of Five Element Ninjas (with the a similar introduction), which starred another Venom member Lo Mang.
+Ninja in the Deadly Trap aka Ninjitsu is an independent martial arts film directed by Kuo Chui, starring the main three Venoms (Kuo Chui, Lu Feng, Chiang Sheng) and Ti Lung.
+The Ninja theme was similar to the popular Shaw Brothers film Five Element Ninjas (with a similar introduction), which starred another Venom member Lo Mang.

 Plot

 In the 16th century,(In Ming Dynasty Era.)
 Japanese pirates terrorized the harbors of China for decades until General Chi Ching Kwong (Ti Lung) masterminded a naval task force to combat the invaders.
 The oppressive Japanese government sends a contingent of stealth Ninjas to assassinate the General in his palace.
 His son discovers that these killers have pledged their lives to eradicate his father.
 Soon Ninja assassins are attacking the General’s soldiers in order to get to him.
 General Chi Ching Kwong sends his son on a mission to recruit three Chinese anti-Ninjitsu fighters from the elder Master of Three Arts, who owes the General a debt.
 When the son establishes contact with the Master of Three Arts, the old one informs the General’s son that his three pupils do not know each other’s identity.
 The General’s son first meets up with the mischievous Chow Chun (Chiang Sheng) who he quickly enlists to the cause.
 Together they recruit the other student, a blacksmith named Tung Yen (Lu Feng).
 Chow Chun and Tung Yen are students of the same master, but don’t know each other and their philosophies cause them to fight playfully.
 Finally, the contingent adds the missing component to their team, that of weapons specialist, Mao Tin Yeung (Phil Kwok).